joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 Is TUESDAY a working day: false
 ```

-So what's special about the "derived calendar" we;ve just created
+So what's special about the "derived calendar" we've just created
 (`childCalendar`), why is it different to the normal calendar, and what's the
 difference between the `addDefaultBaseCalendar` and `addDefaultDerivedCalendar`
 methods?